serkosi/cloud-storage-manipulator/README.md

-# Excel File Manipulation with OneDrive and Microsoft Graph API
+# File Manipulation with OneDrive and Microsoft Graph API

 This project demonstrates how to connect to a OneDrive account and update an Excel file using the Microsoft Graph API.
-The project includes Jupyter notebooks for reading and writing Excel files, as well as for authenticating and accessing OneDrive.
+The project includes a Django web application for reading and writing Excel files, as well as for authenticating and accessing OneDrive.

 ## Prerequisites

 - Python 3.x
-- Jupyter Notebook
+- Django
-- Required Python libraries: `pandas`, `openpyxl`, `msal`, `requests`, `xlwings`
+- Required Python libraries: `msal`, `requests`

 ## Setup